No to NATO

 The UK’s nuclear weapons system has been assigned to NATO since the 1960s.
 Ultimately, this means that the UK’s nuclear weapons could be used against a country attacking (or threatening to attack) one of the NATO member states since an attack on one NATO member state is seen as being an attack on all member states.

 NATO is a nuclear-armed alliance and around 150 US B61 nuclear bombs have been stationed in five countries across Europe – Belgium, Germany, the Netherlands, Italy and Turkey – for years.
 And now, in a shocking development, it looks like US nuclear weapons are coming to Britain and will be located at RAF Lakenheath in Suffolk.
-While no official announcement was made by the UK government, the US Department of Defense has added the UK to a list of NATO nuclear weapons storage locations in Europe being upgraded under a multi-million dollar infrastructure programme.
+While no official announcement has been made by the UK government, evidence from US government document implies that this is the intention.

 CND has a strong track record of removing nuclear weapons from Britain as a result of popular protest, and will continue to campaign against this latest development.
 In the 1980s, mass mobilisation led to the removal of US cruise missiles.
 In 2008, sustained protests by CND and local groups led to the removal of US free-fall nuclear bombs from Lakenheath.